How to Handle Employee End-of-Service Gratuity in a UAE Tech Company

 The Accounting Treatment

 From an accounting perspective, gratuity is an accrued liability.
-This means that as each month passes and an employee accumulates service, the company is building up a liability that will eventually need to be paid.
 Best practice is to accrue for gratuity on a monthly basis in the company's accounts, so that the financial statements accurately reflect the obligation.

 Failing to accrue for gratuity means that the company's balance sheet understates its liabilities, and the profit and loss account overstates profit.
 This is particularly relevant for companies preparing financial statements for Corporate Tax purposes, as the gratuity accrual is a deductible expense when it is properly accounted for.